mohitkharb/Opticks_GSOC2012/Readme.txt

 Run opticks.

-I have added folder named meanshift.
+I have added folder named mymeanshift.
 This folder contains the meanshift executable that implements the meanshift algorithm for image segmentation.
-You just have to give the location of this folder when you are asked to browse for meanshift folder.
+You just have to give the location of "mymeanshift/release"  folder when you are asked to browse for meanshift folder.
 This is just a temporary folder and will be romoved once I integrate the segmentation code in tha source.
+The mean shift code is made using the "EDISON" project.